Everything You Need to Know About Radiological Hazards and Food Safety

-With the implementation of the Hazard Analysis and Risk-based Preventive Controls (HARPC) for human food regulation provision in the Food Safety Modernization Act (FSMA), all food manufacturers are required to have a food safety plan.
+With the implementation of the Hazard Analysis and Risk-based Preventive Controls (HARPC) for human food regulation provision in the Food Safety Modernization Act (FSMA), all food and beverage manufacturers are required to have a food safety plan.
+This doesn’t just include standard food safety concerns around sanitation and hygiene — it must encompass radiological food hazards as well.

-Radiation refers to the particles or energy released during this decay in the form of particles, such as neutrons, alpha particles, and beta particles, or waves of pure energy, such as gamma and X-rays.
-We are exposed to radiation daily, as it comes from space, electronic devices, and in the form of radionucleotides (radioactive isotopes of elements) naturally present in the soil, water, and air.
+Radiation refers to the particles or energy released during this decay such as neutrons, alpha particles, and beta particles, or waves of pure energy, such as gamma and X-rays.
+We are exposed to radiation daily, as it comes from space, electronic devices, and in the form of radionuclides (radioactive isotopes of elements) naturally present in the soil, water, and air.

 Since the Radionuclides Final Rule was published on December 7, 2000, the Environmental Protection Agency (EPA) regulates radionuclides in drinking water to protect public health.
 This regulation sets new monitoring requirements for community water systems (CWS) to ensure customers receive water that does not exceed maximum contaminant levels (MCL) for radionuclides in drinking water.